Gepetto/robotpkg/README.txt

 % ./bootstrap

 This will install various utilities into /opt/openrobots/sbin.
-Should you prefer another location, you could use the --prefix option to change the default installation prefix.
-For instance, configuring robotpkg to install programs into the openrobots directory in your home directory can be done like
-this:
+Should you prefer another installation path, you could use the --prefix option to change the default installation prefix.
+For instance, configuring robotpkg to install programs into the openrobots directory in your home directory can be done like this:

 % cd robotpkg/bootstrap
 % ./bootstrap --prefix=${HOME}/openrobots